docker/labs/1.12/swarm-sample/README.md

-# Test on swarm 1.12
+# Service deployment on a swarm

-A quick script that deploys a sample http server on a swarm created with Engine 1.12 on virtualbox
+Script that deploys a sample http server on a swarm created with Engine 1.12 on virtualbox

 The http server returns a json object with ip of the container that handled the request and a random city in the world.